toledy/spotify/baseline_models.md

 * Residuals are normally distributed
 * Residuals has constant variance

-To evaluate baseline models, we use the metric $R^2$. $R^2$ is the proportion of overall variability of Y explained by the model.
+To evaluate baseline models, we use the metric $R^2$, which is the proportion of overall variability of $Y$ explained by the model.
 We do note that $R^2$ has the tendency to overfit as it will always go up for the training set when we include more predictors.

 ### Part (a) Multi-Linear Regression Model with All Predictors

-As the first step, we fit a multilinear regression with all predictors that we have.
-This model would not neccessarily perform well because of the sheer amount predictors (949 in total).
+As the first step, we fit a multi-linear regression with all predictors that we have.
+This model would not neccessarily perform well because of the sheer number of predictors (949 in total).
 However, we want to conduct a sanity check through this model to make sure that prediction power is reasonable.

-The test $R^2$ score for multilinear regression model with all predictors is -2.7797.
+The test $R^2$ score for multi-linear regression model with all predictors is -2.7797.
 Our prediction does a worse predcition job than the mean of response varaibles.
 This is evidence suggesting that we are overfitting our model with too many predictors.
 Therefore, going forward, we would like to fit a regression model with a subset of predictors in this model.